 We’re committed to keeping you informed with the latest stories and publications from CBPATSISP, Our Partners and the Indigenous Mental Health and Wellbeing Sector.

-Professor Pat Dudgeon, Project Director of the Centre of Best Practice in Aboriginal and Torres Strait Islander Suicide Prevention (CBPATSISP), calls out systemic racism at inquest.
+Welcome to the Centre of Best Practice in Aboriginal and Torres Strait Islander Suicide Prevention

 Share Your Program